 When it comes to popularity numbers, PUBG Mobile happened to blow the mobile competition right out of the water in more than 100 countries across the globe, where it ended up being the most downloaded app upon launch.
 In fact, with Fortnite's iOS launch preceding PUBG Mobile, PUBG Corp wasted no time in providing screenshots of their game beating Fortnite in the number of downloads on iOS.

 Unfortunately for PUBG Mobile, the popularity numbers didn't really translate to revenue in the PUBG vs. Fortnite mobile saga.
-Fortnite's iOS version raked in $3.7 million in its first monetised week, whereas PUBG Mobile's combined iOS and Android revenue barely managed $1 million in the equivalent period.
+Fortnite's iOS version in its first monetised week, whereas PUBG Mobile's combined iOS and Android revenue barely managed $1 million in the equivalent period.

-Moreover, Fortnite's mobile revenue has been estimated at $2 million per day, whereas PUBG Mobile only has $650.
+Moreover, Fortnite's mobile revenue has been per day, whereas PUBG Mobile only has $650.
 Perhaps it would be a wise time for Greene and Co to revise their business model.
 And perhaps fix the PC version of PUBG while they're at it, if it's not too much to ask.

 Having said that, it would be extremely unfair to end this piece with Fortnite comparisons because PUBG Mobile's development team has really been doing a great job in listening to the community and implementing useful features.
 Hopefully, the PC division takes a hint.